-These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
+These media sources are moderate to strongly biased toward conservative causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
 Some sources in this category may be untrustworthy.

 Factual Reporting: MIXED

 Founded in 1976, Chronicles is a U.S. monthly magazine published by the Rockford Institute.
 Its full current name is Chronicles: A Magazine of American Culture.
-The magazine is known for promoting anti-globalism, anti-intervention and anti-immigration stances within conservative politics, and is considered one of the leading paleo-conservative publications.
+The magazine is known for promoting anti-globalism, anti-intervention, and anti-immigration stances within conservative politics and is considered one of the leading paleo-conservative publications.

 Funded by / Ownership

 Chronicles Magazine is published by the Rockford Institute, an American conservative think-tank associated with paleo-conservatism, based in Rockford, Illinois.
 Chronicles are funded through a subscription and donation model.

 In review, Chronicles differs from other Conservative publications in that they are anti-interventionist militarily.
 They uphold a more Paleoconservative-Libertarian position in their writings.
 One of the most famous writers for this publication is well-known nationalist Patrick Buchanan.
 Chronicles use minimally loaded language in their articles, such as this: Commeration of Amiens.
 While this article is well written, it does not contain a hyperlink source but relies on block quotes.
 In fact, it isn’t easy to find any sourcing on this website.
 Virtually all stories favor the right.